mstable/mStable-example/README.md

 By walking through this repo you'll be able to

 * Write a basic smart contract that integrates with mStable
-* Deploy the contract to Ropsten
 * Mint, deposit and redeem mUSD from your application
+* Perform a swap using the mStable protocol

 ## Prerequsities

-* Node.js
+* Node.js v10.22.0 (you may wish to use [nvm][6])

 ## Installation

+The mStable protocol contracts are available as an npm module that may be included in your projects.

 ### Using npm